tolkit/telomeric-identifier/README.md

 # A Telomere Identification toolKit (`tidk`)

-`tidk` is a toolkit to identify and visualise telomeric repeats for the Darwin Tree of Life genomes. `tidk` works especially well on chromosomal genomes, but can also work on PacBio HiFi reads well (see <a href="https://github.com/tolkit/a-telomeric-repeat-database">the telomeric repeat database</a> for many examples).
+`tidk` is a toolkit to identify and visualise telomeric repeats for the Darwin Tree of Life genomes. `tidk` works especially well on chromosomal genomes, but can also work on PacBio HiFi reads as well (see <a href="https://github.com/tolkit/a-telomeric-repeat-database">the telomeric repeat database</a> for many examples).
 There are a few modules in the tool, which may be useful to anyone investigating telomeric repeat sequences in a genome.

 1. `explore` - tries to find the telomeric repeat unit in the genome.
 2. `find` and `search` are essentially the same.
 They identify a repeat sequence in windows across the genome. `find` uses an in-built table of telomeric repeats, in `search` you supply your own.